Tejax-v2/Car-Components-Segmentation/README.md

-# Electronics Components Object Detection with YOLOv11
+# Car Components Segmentation with YOLOv11

-This repository contains a fine-tuned YOLOv11 model for detecting various electronics components.
-The model is trained on the ElectroCom61 Dataset and can be used to detect components such as resistors, capacitors, transistors, and more in images.
+This repository contains a fine-tuned YOLOv11 model for segmenting various car components.
+The model is trained on a Custom Dataset from Roboflow Universe and can be used to detect components such as hood, windows, doors, lights, etc in images.

 ## Table of Contents
 - [Overview](#overview)